 Community leagues or community groups* with a similar position

 If your CL or group* has someone in a similar position, consider having them connect with ENW to become a Community Rep. This gives the community access to programs, resources and support from ENW.
 Contact firstname.lastname@example.org to find out more.
 ENW provides the membership, training and resources at no cost to the volunteer or the community.

 Advertise in your newsletter, website or e-circulars that your community is looking for a Neighbourhood Watch Community Rep.

-At community events advertise that the community is in need of a volunteer who is interested in community safety and crime prevention.
-The most successful Community Reps are those that have a interest or passion in making their communities safer.
+At community events, advertise that the community is in need of a volunteer who is interested in community safety and crime prevention.
+The most successful Community Reps are those that have an interest or passion in making their communities safer.

-*Community groups must be inclusive and serve all residents of a community (as determined by the geographical boundaries of a community league) and must have means to communicate with residents within the community.
+*Community groups must be INCLUSIVE and serve ALL RESIDENTS of a community (as determined by the geographical boundaries of a community league) and must have some means to communicate with residents within the community.

 1) Interest is expressed by a person or persons.
 That person can do one or more of the following:

 - Attend the public training to learn about Neighbourhood Watch

 - Follow ENW on social media (Facebook & Twitter) for information on crime prevention